thinktecture/relayserver/docs/configuration.md

       // statistics store.
       "EntryMaxAge": "00:15:00",

-      // Last activity update interval, TimeSpan, defaults to 5 minutes
+      // Origin last seen update interval, TimeSpan, defaults to 5 minutes
-      // The time interval in which the origin's last activity will be updated.
+      // The time interval in which the origin's last seen timestamp will be updated.
-      "LastActivityUpdateInterval": "00:05:00",
+      "OriginLastSeenUpdateInterval": "00:05:00",

       // Enable connection cleanup, boolean, defaults to false
       // Indicates whether to clean up stale or closed connections or not.